RedMaPPer: Evolution and Mass Dependence of the Conditional Luminosity Functions of Red Galaxies in Galaxy Clusters: Discussion

 It follows that the probability that this single satellite galaxy is brighter than the central galaxy may be given by:

-Next, we must consider the case of a cluster, which has $N$ satellite galaxies.
-The probability that at least one of these satellites is brighter than the central galaxy is simply by:
+Next, we must consider the case of a cluster, which has $N$ red satellite galaxies.
+The probability that at least one of these satellites is brighter than the central galaxy is given by:

-which is one minus the probability that all satellites are dimmer than the central.
+which is one minus the probability that all red satellites are dimmer than the central.

-Finally, we must also take account for the fact that our earlier fits implied a correlation between the central luminosity and the cluster richness $\lambda$, which will be proportional to the number of satellite galaxies in the cluster.
-We expect the probability of having a central galaxy in the cluster within the mass range we considered is very close to 1.
-Therefore, the number of satellite in each clusters is $\lambda - 1$.
+Finally, we must also take account for the fact that our earlier fits implied a correlation between the central luminosity and the cluster richness $\lambda$, which will be proportional to the number of red satellite galaxies in the cluster.
+We expect the probability of having a central galaxy in the cluster within the mass range considered here to be very close to 1.
+Therefore, the number of red satellite in each clusters is $\lambda - 1$.
 With all the pieces together, our final $P_{BNC}(M)$ reads: